didindinn/telegram_moderator_spam_fighter_bot/README.md

 ## bot description

 Add this bot to group, this bot can:

 * Delete new joiner's multimedia posts
-* Support ways to manually approve/disapprove those posts
+* Bot owner can mark spam user and delete their future posts

 Feedback / feature requests are welcomed at @dushufenxiang_chat.

 Debug info is recorded in @bot_debug.

 Github: https://github.com/gaoyunzhi/telegram_moderator_spam_fighter_bot

+## future feature

+* Support ways to manually approve/disapprove those posts

 ## bot about